UNNATURAL:

 The Loss of Human Companionship

-While advanced technologies have bestowed numerous benefits on humankind, they have also created significant hazards to our psychological well-being, including the loss of personal freedom and autonomy, the loss of human companionship, a mental life drowning in information overload, the shock of rapid and continuous change, pervasive culture wars, and an environment poisoned by pollutants that affect our minds and emotions.
-The result is unprecedented levels of chronic anxiety and stress in the world’s most technologically advanced societies.
+While advanced technologies have bestowed numerous benefits on humankind, they have also created significant hazards to our psychological well-being.
+These hazards include the loss of personal freedom and autonomy; the loss of human companionship; the shock of rapid and continuous change; unnatural alterations in the genetic makeup of plants, animals, and humans; frightening warnings about the apocalypses looming just over the horizon; and an environment increasingly poisoned by industrial pollutants that disrupt and distort our minds and emotions.
+The result, especially in the world’s most technologically advanced societies, is unprecedented levels of chronic depression, anxiety, and stress.

 Sunrise, Sunset, and the Moon